assetto-corsa-web/acweb/README.md

 1. download the latest release
 2. upload it to your server and unzip it
-3. cp the config.json from the old version to the new version
-4. update your MySQL database (migration scripts can be found in db/mig_FROMVERSION_TOVERSION.sql)
+3. update your MySQL database (migration scripts can be found in db/mig_FROMVERSION_TOVERSION.sql)
-5. start it
+4. start it

-For Docker pull the latest release and start it.
+For Docker pull the latest release, execute the migration script(s) and start it.

 ## Adding tracks and cars